 5. Control portion sizes to ensure a moderate carbohydrate intake.

-See also How long to cook spaghetti sauce in instant pot
+See also How to cook a cornish hen in the air fryer

 By making smart choices and following these tips, individuals with diabetes can still enjoy rice as part of a healthy and balanced diet.